 It’ll eliminate body odors and leave your skin feeling soft and clean after a workout at the gym or even just running errands around town!
 I love the way this soap feels on my skin—it leaves me feeling clean, but not dried out or stripped of all moisture.

-Lume soap is cruelty-free and also vegan friendly because it doesn’t contain any animal products.
+Lume soap is cruelty-free and vegan-friendly because it doesn’t contain any animal products.

 There are six scents available, and the bars are only $5 each.
 The lavender sage scent is my favorite, but they also have clean tangerine, coconut crush, silver spruce, warm vanilla, and unscented—so everyone can find something they love.